 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-People with a GIST often do not experience any specific symptoms or signs.
-When symptoms do occur, they may be vague, or these symptoms may be caused by a medical condition that is not a tumor.
+People with GIST often do not experience any specific symptoms or signs.
+When symptoms do occur, they may be vague.
+Or these symptoms may be caused by a medical condition that is not a tumor.

-- Fatigue due to anemia, which is a low red blood cell count
+Fatigue due to anemia, which is a low red blood cell count and is often caused by bleeding of the GI tract

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .